These are the pages most likely to be useful when you're trying to get your first plugin built and figure out the general workflow of FireBreath.

 How to proceed

-To learn how to use FireBreath, you should definitely:
+If you are new to FireBreath, you should definitely:

-- Read all of this page and Using FireBreath.
+- Read all of Getting Started and Using FireBreath.

-- At some point read http://colonelpanic.net/, a blog with many posts about plugin development with FireBreath.
-Pay particular attention to posts in the FireBreath category.
+- At some point read http://colonelpanic.net/, a blog about plugin development with FireBreath.

 If on the way you encounter a problem you cannot solve using the above resources, then: